Twilight-Sword/UnderneathASky/README.md

 《 If we're friends on Pony Town, tell me, bc I usually don't recognize who adds me.
 Whichever cos you recognize me as or if a have my socials on it. ( I usually forget to add notes on my end, especially if we never conversed before, I sincerely apologize ). 》

-《 If you're just gonna add me for friend count, I couldn't care less, because there are super, duper rare, or once in a blue moon occurrence that *I* do initiate a conversation. 》
+《 If you're just gonna add me for friend count, I couldn't care less, because there are super, duper rare, or once in a blue moon occurrence that *I* do initiate a conversation with a stranger, especially if I'm in the mood. 》

 ^《 Did I already say I'm introverted?... and socially awkward?... 》